 You get the chance to converse with the software by answering questions (via your microphone or keyword) and holding an entire conversation.
 A great way to practise your speaking skills.
 This is a great features of the tool.

 There’s a good range of languages to choose from including Hindi, Thai, Vietnamese, Hungarian, and Ukrainian.
-And these are just the languages available to speakers of English.
-The app caters to other native speakers wanting interested in learning another language.
-If you’ve ever tried the double-immersion method (I word I invented – don’t look it up), then you’ll know what it’s like to learn a new language through a language you already learned.
+And these are just the languages available to English-language users.
+If you’ve ever tried the double-immersion method (I word I invented – don’t look it up), then you’ll know what it’s like to learn a new language through one you’ve already mastered.
 For example, fluent or advanced Spanish speakers might try to learn French, German, or even Thai through Spanish.